silly.net.udp

 time.sleep(100)

--- 3. Create a client socket connected to the server.
+-- Create a client socket with a default destination.

 local msg = "Hello, UDP!"